- 1,600 RMB (1,440 RMB for members)

 Maximum group size of 12 hikers; book early to make sure you get a spot!

-Holiday traffic: There's a chance we'll get stuck in bad traffic at some point during the drive, and we might be back to Beijing later than estimated.
-Bring a book, and we'd recommend not making fixed plans for the Sunday evening, just in case!
+Holiday traffic: There's a chance we'll get stuck in bad traffic at some point during the drive out to the hike, but we should be fairly clear on the way back.
+Bring a book, just in case!

 Bad weather plan